digidem/digital-democracy.org/_posts/blog/2015-05-23-honoring-the-life-of-dan-fredinburg.md

 ---

-> “Every other mountain I've climbed, I felt like I was climbing for someone else.
-I've decided I'm actually climbing Mount Everest for myself.
+> “Every other mountain I've climbed, I felt like I was climbing for someone else ...
 Unlike a lot of other accomplishments that I've had in life where I was goal-oriented and striving to get to the end goal, I think Everest is going to be one of these trips where I really enjoy every step along the way.” - Dan Fredinburg

 Four weeks ago, Digital Democracy lost a close collaborator, ally and supporter.
 Four weeks ago, I lost a dear friend.